Ellpeck/MLEM/Docs/articles/input.md

 ```

 ## Input metrics
-The input handler tracks additional data related to keyboard, gamepad, and mouse inputs, such as the amount of times that they have been down and up for, as well as the amount of time that has passed since they were last pressed.
+The input handler tracks additional data related to keyboard, gamepad, and mouse inputs, such as the amount of times that they have been down for.
 These metrics can be useful for implementing short-press and long-press behavior.

 ```cs
 // how long has the A key been up (or down) for the last time it was up (or down)?